What is GDPR Compliance + Checklist Your Company Needs to Follow

 • Right of Data Portability: Additionally, consumers have the right to obtain the information you’ve collected, then transport it to a third party of their choosing.

-Make sure that your company has created policies and protocols for addressing these rights when they become an issue.
+Ensure your company has created policies and protocols for addressing these rights when they become an issue.

-8. Will your company need to hire or appoint a Data Protection Officer (DPO) to be GDPR compliant?
+8. Will Your Company Need to Hire or Appoint a Data Protection Officer (DPO) to be GDPR compliant?

 Larger companies will have a bigger need for DPOs than their smaller counterparts.
 However, only you can decide whether you need to create such a position for your business.